mmdevcodes/FocusOverlay/README.md

 />
 ```

-In this example when the user focuses the input, Focus Overlay will instead target its associated label.
+In this example when the user focuses the input, FocusOverlay will instead target its associated label.

 ### Example usage for `data-focus-ignore`: